shastaxc/HasteInfo/README.md

 ## TODO / Known Issues
 * Fix: not properly removing geo- spells when they are Full Circle'd or killed.
-* Enhance job deduction for anonymous players by checking the intersection of jobs on equipped gear.
 * Verify if trust Dancers give 5% or 10% haste with Haste Samba.
 * Figure out what dispel packets look like.
 They should say exactly what haste effect was removed (e.g. "___ loses the effect of Victory March" has to come from the packet).
 Maybe this sends a special "lost buff" packet, which tells the originating action of the buff (unlikely).
 * Update player table when changing merits and job point allocations.
 Update DW if necessary.